SaltusDev/saltus-framework/README.md

 # Saltus Framework
-Framework to help you develop WordPress plugins that are based on Custom Post Types.
+Saltus Framework helps you develop WordPress plugins that are based on Custom Post Types.

-Built to make things easier and faster for developers with different skills.
+We built it to make things easier and faster for developers with different skills.
 Add metaboxes, settings pages and other enhancements with just a few lines of code.

 ### Features
 	* Create Custom Post Types easily
 	* Control all labels and messages
 	* Add administration columns
 	* Add administration lists